 The water sprinklers are primarily used for cooling and preliminary fire suppression.
 The sprinklers are installed in the LPG storage area, loading and unloading bay and LPG transfer points.
-During LPG transfer the sprinklers are turn on especially when the temperature increases beyond a set point.
-The sprinklers installed in the storage area must provide a total coverage for the entire storage vessels.
-When the temperature sensors measures temperature beyond set point the sprinkler system is activated to cool the tanks.
+During LPG transfer the sprinklers are turned on especially when the temperature increases beyond a set point.
+The sprinklers installed in the storage area must provide total coverage for the entire storage vessels.
+When the temperature sensors measures temperature beyond the set point the sprinkler system is activated to cool the tanks.

 Figure 31: Activated Water Sprinklers